SFTtech/openage/doc/ideas/gameplay.md

     - idea of the devs of AoE II
     - bring the relic into the battle
       - attributes with up to 12 range could have an big impact of the fight

+  - Kings could be special units that abstractly represent the player in the game
+    - could be better than average infantry units, could provide a +1 bonus to attack and defense for all of their units (not allied units) within a 5 tile radius
+  - Queen units with an somehow identical functionality, may also be added to the game

 Production